arpcorrea/arpcorrea.github.io/_posts/2020-06-07-Thermoplastic-Welding-Literature-Review.md

 Finally, The weld strength, &#963;, is proportional to the interpenetration depth &#935;, which is related to the minor chain length &#935; ~  l^(1/2).
 The ultimate weld strength, &#963;∞, is achieved when the interpenetration depth and the minor chain length reach their maximum values &#935;∞ and L, respectively.

+That is it!
+If you need a more technical information about these topics <a href="mailto:andre.rittner-pires-correa.1@ens.etsmtl.ca?subject=[Blog]">send me an email </a>.
+I will be happy to support you with relevant works.